Rising wedge vs Ascending Triangle

 - The price may stay stable for an extended period or start falling.

-In the world of price action trading, two popular patterns are the rising wedge and ascending triangle.
-A rising wedge is a reversal pattern, which means it indicates that the market is about to turn around and head in the opposite direction.
-An ascending triangle, on the other hand, is a continuation pattern, which means it indicates that the market is likely to keep going in the same direction.
 The major difference between the two patterns is that an ascending triangle has a horizontal resistance line, while a rising wedge does not.
 Both patterns can be traded through a breakout of the pattern or a pullback to the broken zone.
 These patterns are easy to identify but false breakouts may occur.
 When trading either of these patterns, it’s important to use caution and to be prepared for a possible false breakout.